 I understand and agree to abide by this Policy.
 I further understand that, should I violate this policy, my access privileges to company computing and network assets may be revoked, and that disciplinary action and/or appropriate legal action may be taken against me.

-Mastech Digital provides IT associates in digital and mainstream technologies, Digital Transformation Services around Salesforce.com and SAP HANA, as well as Digital Learning Services.
+Mastech Digital provides IT associates in digital and mainstream technologies, Digital Transformation Services around Data Management and Analytics, Salesforce, and SAP HANA, as well as Digital Learning Services.
 Mastech is listed on the NYSE under the symbol MHH.

 1305 Cherrington Parkway Building 210, Suite 400 Moon Township, PA 15108